NivenT/nivent.github.io/_posts/blog/2018-08-16-ufd-localization.md

 [^7]: The kicker is that proving that any ideal is contained in a maximal one involves using Zorn's lemma, so we still appeal to Zorn's lemma; we just do so more implicitly.
 [^8]: theorem, not lemma or corollary
 [^9]: I'm not gonna lie: Kaplansky's Criterion has way more applications than I realized when I started writing this post.
 Why isn't it more popular?
+[^10]: I must admit that I do not know another situation in which one can apply the below theorem off the top of my head.